Thursday, October 24, 2024

 We cross nameless suburbs, then the River Styx (I mean James).

-My first view of Hell: Eerie yellow lights, a dark stormy sky, the dark tower like something out of Mordor.
+My first view: Eerie yellow lights, a dark stormy sky, the dark tower like something out of Mordor.

 We have a reservation at Craddock Terry Hotel on Commerce Street, "steeped in history."
 There's a giant woman's shoe over the lobby.